 Both when you eat and what you eat can affect your early morning blood glucose levels.
-As well as eating regular meals, try to eat dinner earlier in the evening, avoiding carbs before bedtime.
+As well as not skipping meals, try to eat dinner earlier in the evening, avoiding carbs close to bedtime.

 - Do something active after dinner

-A little exercise can help lower blood sugar levels; try doing some light physical activity after dinner such as going for a walk, practicing yoga or hopping on a stationary bike.
+A little exercise can help lower blood sugar levels; try doing some light physical activity after dinner, such as going for a walk, practicing yoga or riding a stationary bike.

 Talk with your doctor about adjustments to the medication regimen you follow to help address the dawn phenomenon.